Nervosys/Botnix/botnix/doc/manual/development/option-declarations.section.md

 `description`

-:   A textual description of the option, in [Nixpkgs-flavored Markdown](
+:   A textual description of the option, in [Botpkgs-flavored Markdown](
     https://nixos.org/nixpkgs/manual/#sec-contributing-markup) format, that will be
     included in the Botnix manual.
 During the migration process from DocBook it is necessary to mark descriptions written in CommonMark with `lib.mdDoc`.